-With regard to OP8b, ongoing activities include the finalisation of a legislative guidance tool to support States that are considering enacting, modifying, or strengthening their legislative frameworks for single-use plastics to adopt a more sustainable approach, expected to be launched in May 2020.
+On OP8b, ongoing activities include the finalisation of a legislative guidance tool to support States that are considering enacting, modifying, or strengthening their legislative frameworks for single-use plastics to adopt a more sustainable approach, expected to be launched in May 2020.
 In addition, UNEP is developing a single-use plastic legislation toolkit to help countries create the necessary legal frameworks for effective implementation of single-use plastic legislation, to be operational in 2020.
 While support is being delivered on the legislative guidance on a range of approaches to single-use plastic products, few resources are available to inform studies appraising the environmental impacts of single-use plastic products and environmentally friendly solutions.

-On OP8c, in terms of making available information on actions by Member States to address plastic pollution, UNEP has published reviews of government actions including in the regular Waste Management Outlook series1 and on legislative action on single use plastic products2.

-Also under OP8c, the Life Cycle Initiative (hosted by UNEP) coordinated in 2019 the review of existing Life Cycle Assessment studies of single use plastic bags and their alternatives (e.g., reusable plastic bags, paper bags, biodegradable plastic bags...).
+On OP8c, in terms of making available information on actions by Member States to address plastic pollution, UNEP has published reviews of government actions including in the regular Waste Management Outlook series 1 and on legislative action on single use plastic products2.
+Also on OP8c the Life Cycle Initiative (hosted by UNEP) coordinated in 2019 the review of existing Life Cycle Assessment studies of single use plastic bags and their alternatives (e.g., reusable plastic bags, paper bags, biodegradable plastic bags...).
 The meta-study shows most importantly that the number of times a bag is used directly influences its environmental impacts.
-Replacing a single-use plastic bags, designed for durability and adequately used enough times (ranging from 5-6 to over 100 times, depending on the material) are consistently better than single-use plastic bags.
-Other elements, including the technology and material / energy sources for the bags' production, as well as the waste management processes at the end of life, also determine whether a shift to alternatives to single-use plastic bags will lead to environmental improvements.
+Replacing a single-use plastic bag by a single-use bag made of another material (e.g. paper) is not necessarily better.
+Rather, reusable bags, designed for durability and adequately used enough times (ranging from 5-6 to over 100 times, depending on the material) are consistently better than SUPB.
+Other elements, including the technology and material / energy sources for the bags' production, as well as the waste management processes at the end of life, also determine whether a shift to alternatives to SUPB will lead to environmental improvements.
 Plastic bag bans may be adequate policy instruments in specific circumstances, e.g. where waste collection and management are non-existing or deficient; however, bans should be accompanied by other measures to promote the best alternatives, which usually require consumer awareness and behaviour change (e.g. to reuse the alternative bags enough times, and/or dispose of waste bags adequately) to ensure the benefits from alternatives are maximised.
+Two more studies on additional products (take-away food containers and beverage bottles) are on-going, and additional resource mobilisation is necessary to cover additional products and bring all studies together into a set of policy recommendations.